SUNY Orange, "If you have the dream, we have the way!"

 Membership:

-• 1 Professional Staff (Administration and Finance)
+• 1 Professional Staff (Administration & Finance)

 • 1 Professional Staff (Student Services)